Working with the HTML Preview

 PreviewSyncMode property or by using the rightmost statusbar icon dropdown:

-When you have preview mode to EditorAndPreview you may find that occasionally the editor might jump unpredictably or the editor won't line up properly.
-This can happen when working with images or code blocks (or any other non-text objects) when the previewer can't find an appropriate element to sync to.
+When you have preview mode to EditorAndPreview you may find that occasionally the preview or editor won't line up properly.
+This can happen when working with large images or code blocks (or any other non-text objects) when the previewer can't find an appropriate element to sync to.

 Comment or report problem with topic